 Ad blindness occurs both when you run your ad too long and when your ad isn’t distinct enough to get noticed.
 That’s the opposite of capturing attention.
 Learning how to write a Facebook ad will help fix that part of it.

 People are inundated with ads.
-They’ve learned to tune them out.
+When they see them on their news feeds or amid other posts, they’ve learned to tune them out.
 Instead of allowing ad fatigue to ruin their experience, they may just ignore everything.

 How Long Should You Run a Facebook Ad